Buffalo, New York: Demographics

 Compared to other major US metropolitan areas, the number of foreign-born immigrants to Buffalo is low.
 New immigrants are primarily resettled refugees (especially from war- or disaster-affected nations) and refugees who had previously settled in other U.S. cities.
 During the early 2000s, most immigrants came from Canada and Yemen; this shifted in the 2010s to Burmese (Karen) refugees and Bangladeshi immigrants.
 Between 2008 and 2016, Burmese, Somali, Bhutanese, and Iraqi Americans were the four largest ethnic immigrant groups in Erie County.

-Poverty has remained an issue for the city; in 2019, it was estimated that 30.1 percent of individuals and 24.8 percent of families lived below the federal poverty line.
-Per capita income was $24,400 and household income was $37,354: much less than the national average.
 A 2008 report noted that although food deserts were seen in larger cities and not in Buffalo, the city's neighborhoods of color have access only to smaller grocery stores and lack the supermarkets more typical of newer, white neighborhoods.
 A 2018 report noted that over fifty city blocks on Buffalo's East Side lacked adequate access to a supermarket.

 Health disparities exist compared to the rest of the state: Erie County's average 2019 lifespan was three years lower (78.4 years); its 17-percent smoking and 30-percent obesity rates were slightly higher than the state average.
 According to the Partnership for the Public Good, educational achievement in the city is lower than in the surrounding area; city residents are almost twice as likely as adults in the metropolitan area to lack a high-school diploma.

 Religion

 During the early 19th century, Presbyterian missionaries tried to convert the Seneca people on the Buffalo Creek Reservation to Christianity.
 Initially resistant, some tribal members set aside their traditions and practices to form their own sect.
 Later, European immigrants added other faiths.
 Christianity is the predominant religion in Buffalo and Western New York.
 Catholicism (primarily the Latin Church) has a significant presence in the region, with 161 parishes and over 570,000 adherents in the Diocese of Buffalo.

 A Jewish community began developing in the city with immigrants from the mid-1800s; about one thousand German and Lithuanian Jews settled in Buffalo before 1880.
 Buffalo's first synagogue, Temple Beth El, was established in 1847.
 The city's Temple Beth Zion is the region's largest synagogue.

 With changing demographics and an increased number of refugees from other areas on the city's East Side, Islam and Buddhism have expanded their presence.
-In this area, new residents have converted empty churches into mosques and temples.
+In this area, new residents have converted empty churches into mosques and Buddhist temples.
 Hinduism maintains a small, active presence in the area, including the town of Amherst.

 A 2016 American Bible Society survey reported that Buffalo is the fifth-least "Bible-minded" city in the United States; 13 percent of its residents associate with the Bible.